Wine Crush and Harvest Festivals 2019

 The grapes are hanging heavy on vines all across Sonoma County, as the luscious fruit ripens for its destiny: to be made into fine wine.

-Harvest is one of the best times to visit our wineries, to witness the hustle and bustle of sorting, stemming, crushing and the beginning of fermentation.
+Harvest is one of the best times to visit our wineries, to witness the hustle and bustle of sorting, stemming, crushing, and the beginning of fermentation.
 Some wineries even offer hands-on experiences so in-depth you might feel that you're part of the winemaking team.
-But fair warning – harvest tours a very popular adventure, so it's best to plan now for your autumn Sonoma Sneakaway.
+But fair warning – harvest tours are a very popular adventure, so it's best to plan now for your autumn Sonoma adventure.
 Here are some great events to keep you in that wine frame of mind:

-Taste of Sonoma sells out each year, as thousands of guests join hundreds of chefs, wineries and artisan food purveyors, all gathering for a full day of nibbling and sipping at Sonoma State University's prestigious Green Music Center.
-Besides sampling so much terrific food and wine, Taste of Sonoma is educational, too.
+Taste of Sonoma sells out each year, as thousands of guests join hundreds of chefs, wineries, and artisan food purveyors, all gathering for a full day of nibbling and sipping at Sonoma State University's prestigious Green Music Center.
+Besides the chance to sample terrific food and wine, Taste of Sonoma is educational, too.
 Wine Talks are popular seminars, lively panel discussions, and focused tastings with renowned winemakers, while several VIP lounges offer special reserve wines and chef tastings.
-Tickets are $150-$255.
+Tickets are $180-$255.

-Go behind the scenes on a tour with Mike Crumly, vice president of production.
-The tour includes a food and wine pairing featuring a very special library selection served in the grapevine covered arbor.
+Go behind the scenes with Winemaker Steven Urberg.
+The tour includes a food and wine pairing featuring a very special library selection served in the grapevine-covered arbor.
 Then, tuck into a seasonal harvest-inspired and wine paired three-course supper, with live music.
-5:30 to 8:30 p.m.; $150.
+5:30 to 8:30 p.m.; $160.

 Gloria Ferrer Caves & Vineyards, 23555 Arnold Drive, Sonoma, 707-996-7256.

-It's the 121st Anniversary of this party at the Sonoma Plaza.
-The festivities kick off on Friday, Sept.
-28 with a marvelous costume gala with tasting great wines and delicious food followed by dancing under the stars to live music.
-The fun keeps going throughout the weekend with the Sip & Shop, wine tasting, artists' showcase with more than 80 artists, a grape stomp competition, fire fighter demonstrations, 'Get Your Glow On' night parade, live music, and a Kids Zone.
-Tickets for the gala are $90-125.
+It's the 122nd Anniversary of this party on the Sonoma Plaza.
+The festivities kick off Friday, Sept.
+27 with a marvelous costume gala where you can taste great wines and delicious food followed by dancing under the stars to live music.
+The fun keeps going throughout the weekend with the Sip & Shop, wine tasting, artists' showcase with more than 80 artists, a grape stomp competition, firefighter water fights, a "Get Your Glow On" night parade, live music, and a Kids Zone.
+Tickets for events vary from free to $100

 Valley of the Moon Vintage Festival, 453 1st Street E., Sonoma, 707-996-2109.